Rupture and Repair: The Dance of Relationship

 Relationships are not static.
 Like the helical movement of planets through space, we spiral toward and away from each other, all the while moving forward together.

-This spiral is the dance of relationship — disconnection and reconnection, rupture and repair, vulnerability and intimacy.
+This spiral is the dance of relationship: disconnection and reconnection, rupture and repair, revealing and holding back, coming forward and withdrawing, vulnerability and intimacy.

 In embodied, relational Gestalt therapy, this dance is honoured as a natural process of contact and reconnection.
 In therapy together, we co-create a supportive space to explore how you move through rupture and repair, both in session and in your relationships beyond therapy.